-Andrew Scheps is well known in the industry and having worked for bands/artists such as Red Hot Chili Peppers, Metallica, Black Sabbath, Adele and many, many others he is certainly among the top mixing engineers out there today.
+Andrew Scheps is well known in the music industry.
+He has worked for bands and artists such as Red Hot Chili Peppers, Metallica, Black Sabbath, Adele and many, many others.
+Making him one of the top mixing engineers out there today.

 In this interview, Andrew talks about early struggles about breaking into the industry.
 How he prepares for sessions.
 Working fully in the box.
 Character vs clarity.
 Favourite failures.
 Mixing on headphones.
 Dealing with the quiet times and much much more.

 In this interview you will find many things you can take away and apply to your own career, I know I will, so without further ado, here is Andrew Scheps:

 In your early years you got to work for Synclavier as their repair tech.
 You ended up in some pretty big sessions as well as going on tour.
 For example, with Michael Jackson and Stevie Wonder.
 Being fairly new to the industry at that point, how did you handle working for such big clients?
 What did you learn?

 Since the job was something I knew I could do, I knew I could handle it.
 It was a pretty specialised job taking care of the Synclavier's but I made sure that I knew what I had to.
 However, I had no idea what it meant being on tour and dealing with a road crew, loading trucks, planes, et cetera.
 But if I knew my part of the gig well, the rest of it would be ok.